 With these improved data, we follow the analysis strategy outlined above in \cref{sec:analysis}, which is similar to the strategy detailed in Ref.~\cite{FermilabLatticeHPQCD:2023jof}.
-We consider a broad range of analysis variations, aiming to include \emph{all} reasonable choices, and obtain the corresponding systematic uncertainty using BMA.
 We renormalize the respective vector-current operators with the $Z^{\textrm{RI-SMOM}}_V$ renormalization factors in \cref{table:zvfactors}.
 This choice takes advantage of the complete and precise set of local and one-link RI-SMOM renormalization factors that are available from Ref.~\cite{Hatton:2019gha}.

 For the intermediate window observable, we create datasets corrected for finite-volume and mass-mistuning effects from the EFT-based correction schemes described in \cref{sec:latticeCorrections}.
 As already mentioned above, all the correlation functions included in our analysis are generated on well-tuned ensembles, so that quark-mass mistuning corrections are sub-leading.
 As a result, we are now able to ground all corrections for quark-mass mistuning directly in EFT.
-Consequently, we no longer employ the Hansen-Patella correction scheme, as it produces only finite-volume corrections.

 With the addition of a second current to our data set, we perform independent continuum limit extrapolations, as well as joint ones, to quantify the systematic uncertainty due to residual discretization effects.
 In the BMA language, these variations are performed by excluding the data for one of the two currents from the continuum extrapolations.
 For ensembles where we do not have an equal number of local and one-link configurations (0.06~fm and 0.04~fm), we compute the correlation matrix using the configurations shared between both currents and rescale by the variances on the full datasets to obtain the final covariance matrix.
 Another consequence of including a second current in our data set is that we no longer include taste-breaking corrected data in our Bayesian model average.
 We do, however, still verify that datasets corrected for taste-breaking give consistent results in the continuum.
 As mentioned in the preceding section, we apply finite-volume corrections from only the HP scheme, which are at the permille level, to the short-distance observables.
 The sub-leading valence-mass dependence in this window is being taken care of by the mass term in the continuum fit function, \cref{eq:mfunc}.